Truck telematics: J1939 data to cloud via 3G/4G [+ MATLAB]

 When the customer begins their trips, we no longer have physical access to the devices.
 However, this is not an issue as the CANedge2 units automatically offload the MF4 log files to our own AWS S3 cloud server via the 3G/4G router.
 We then use the asammdf GUI to DBC decode and export the MF4 data from our S3 server to MAT files for import into MATLAB - letting us process the truck data in the tools we normally use.
 Going forward, we expect to start loading the CANedge MF4 log files directly through MATLAB's Vehicle Network Toolbox.

 The CANedge2 is a reliable device that can be configured remotely over-the-air - meaning that any configuration/firmware changes can be performed remotely during trips (e.g via CANcloud) - with no need to stop the truck engines or disturb the driver.
 In addition, the driver is not affected by the physical device installation as the device dimensions [8 x 5 x 2 cm] and wiring can be fitted easily in any vehicle dashboard.
 We could also receive J1939 data out-the-box and transmit custom J1939 messages with a quick configuration change [e.g. for requesting engine hours].

 Why did you choose the CANedge2?

-Based on the information available on the CSS Electronics webiste, we identified that the CANedge2 would offer excellent capabilities at low costs.
+Based on the information available on the CSS Electronics website, we identified that the CANedge2 would offer excellent capabilities at low costs.
 And after comparing with other data loggers, we have verified that the CANedge2 has outstanding functionality.

 — Luis E Lopez Rojas, Product Validation Technical Specialist, Cummins